Post

 This directly addresses curvature anisotropy.

-• Gradient Orthogonalization: If we instead replace \(\nabla f(X)\) with its matrix sign, \(\mathrm{sign}(\nabla f(X))\) (which is an orthogonal matrix if \(\nabla f(X)\) is full rank and square, or an isometry otherwise), the condition number of this update direction becomes 1 (ideal gradient anisotropy).
+• Gradient Orthogonalization: If we instead replace \(\nabla f(X)\) with its matrix sign, \(\mathrm{sign}(\nabla f(X))\), the condition number of this update direction becomes 1, perfectly addressing gradient anisotropy.
 However, this discards all magnitude information from the singular values of \(\nabla f(X)\), potentially ignoring crucial curvature information.

 This example highlights that different preconditioning strategies target different types of anisotropy, with distinct effects on the optimization process.